catalyzeio/stratum-docs/guides/vpn-client-setup.md

 Enter the IP address of the VPN server into the Internet address field.
 Example: 203.0.113.10

 Enter a name for the VPN in the Destination Name field.
-Example: Catalyze VPN
+Example: Datica VPN

 Select “Don’t connect just now; just set it up so I can connect later”